1.1.0 Chapter >

 Home Page Site Map (Contents & Chapters) This Chapter's Subdirectory Footnotes & Links Links

 About "Stopping Climate Change"

-(Eventually, chapter pages will be rewritten as introductory level texts, section pages below each chapter page as reference materials.)
+(Eventually, this web site's chapter pages will be rewritten as introductory level texts, section pages below each chapter page as reference materials.)

 ● The United States is a 10,000 Watt per person society.
 Breaking this down into electricity, oil, and natural gas energy types is a useful metric for understanding fire from biofuels.